ruyian/cz2007_lab/lab1_report.md

 6. Relevant timestamps are recorded upon the completion of the action it refers to.
 7. An order may consist of different products from different shops.
 Thus each product in the order may have different status (some shops have delivered while some have not)
 8. A user can check the status of the complaints he has made using services backed by this database system.
+9. A user makes an order of multiple products at one time instance.
+All the products in that orders are bought at the same timestamp.

 ## Discussion outcome